BrightBoost/august/exercisesApril26/smallerExercise.md

 **Task**: Convert the `todos` array into a state variable using `useState`.

-#### Step 2: Adding New Todos
+#### Step 2: Adding Styling
-Add functionality to allow the user to add new todos through an input field and a button.
-This will teach handling of form inputs and state updates based on user interaction.

-**Task**: Implement an input field and button in `NewComponent` to add new todos to the state.
+Apply conditional styling to the todos to strike through the text of completed items.
+This will demonstrate dynamic CSS with React.

+**Task**: Add conditional styling to todos based on their `done` status.

 #### Step 3: Toggle Todo Completion
 Implement functionality to toggle the completion status of todos.
 This introduces event handling and updating specific items in an array stored in state.

 **Task**: Add an `onClick` event to each todo item that toggles its `done` status in the state.

-#### Step 4: Use Effect for Debugging
-Use the `useEffect` hook to log a message every time the list of todos changes.
-This demonstrates the basic usage of `useEffect` for reacting to state changes.

-**Task**: Implement `useEffect` to log "Todos updated" every time the `todos` state changes.

-#### Step 5: Adding Styling
+#### Step 4: Adding New Todos
-Apply conditional styling to the todos to strike through the text of completed items.
-This will demonstrate dynamic CSS with React.

-**Task**: Add conditional styling to todos based on their `done` status.
+Add functionality to allow the user to add new todos through an input field and a button.
+This will teach handling of form inputs and state updates based on user interaction.

+**Task**: Implement an input field and button in `NewComponent` to add new todos to the state.

 ### Enhanced NewComponent Skeleton
 Here's how you might begin modifying `NewComponent` for step 1:

+### Example of how to do state
 ```javascript
 function NewComponent() {
   const [person, setPerson] = useState({ name: "Bob", age: 25 });